-All immigration information for international students can be found on the Citizenship and Immigration Canada (CIC) website or by calling 1-888-242-2100.
+All immigration information for international students can be found on the Immigration, Refugees and Citizenship Canada (IRCC) website or by calling 1-888-242-2100.

-By Canadian law, international students are required to obtain a valid Study Permit from CIC.
-To apply, visit CIC Study Permit Application.
+By Canadian law, international students are required to obtain a valid Study Permit from IRCC.
+The study permit is a document that IRCC issues to allow foreign nationals to study at designated learning institutions (DLIs) in Canada.
+To apply, visit IRCC Study Permit Application.

 Entry visas – Temporary Resident Visa (TRV)

 Also known as a re-entry visa or visitor visa, this is the visa that is stuck like a sticker into your passport.
-Not all students require a visa to enter Canada.
-To find out whether this is required from your country, check the CIC website for a list of visa exempt countries.
+Most people need a visa or an Electronic Travel Authorization (eTA) to travel to Canada.
+To find out whether this is required from your country, check the IRCC website for a list of visa exempt countries.

-For some academic programs, work experience is part of the curriculum.
-International students who wish to participate in a co-op or placement program must apply for a work permit (there is no fee for this application).
-For more information, visit CIC Placement Work Permit.
+International students who wish to participate in a co-op or placement program must apply for a work permit at the port of entry or via online application (there is no fee for this application).
+For more information, visit IRCC Placement Work Permit.